Donald Trump must be held responsible for inciting today’s terrorism

 The last two months have seen Trump try every conceivable maneuver to hold on to power, up to and including a plan to impose martial law and deploy the military.
 (All but ignoring the pandemic’s surge the whole time, by the way, aside from demanding credit for the speedy vaccine development.)
 While he may not have successfully overturned the election results, he certainly succeeded at further radicalizing his supporters.

-Every baseless conspiracy theory shared, every veiled threat tweeted, every rally speech attacking Democrats and the Deep State and any GOP ally who refused to go to play ball, all while touting the zealousness of his supporters as proof the election was rigged: Where was it all heading if not here?
+Every baseless conspiracy theory shared, every veiled threat tweeted, every rally speech attacking Democrats and the Deep State and any GOP ally who refused to play ball, all while touting the zealousness of his supporters as proof the election was rigged: Where was it all heading if not here?

-Once the violent clashes with the police escalated into something that resembled a hostage crisis, though, Trump and his inner circle began to distance himself from the mob they’d nurtured every step of the way.
+Once the violent clashes with the police escalated into something that resembled a hostage crisis, though, Trump and his inner circle began to distance themselves from the mob they’d nurtured every step of the way.

 Please support our Capitol Police and Law Enforcement.
 They are truly on the side of our Country.
 Stay peaceful!